 Collating and managing Signal Detection reports

-Through the expertise of our pharmacovigilance team and medical experts, our signal management process covers all activities from signal detection and analysis to signal assessment and recommending action where appropriate.
+Through the expertise of our team and medical experts, our signal management process covers all activities from signal detection and analysis to signal assessment and recommending action where appropriate.

 In 2012, Pharmacovigilance audits became a legal requirement in the EU, according to Directive 2010/84/EU.
 MAHs have an obligation to audit their own PV system.
 A risk based approach must be taken, and all aspects of the PV system should be within scope, including for example, third party service providers and distributors.
-Our experienced team of pharmacovigilance auditors can help you achieve compliance with European legislative requirements.
+Our experienced team of PV auditors can help you achieve compliance with European legislative requirements.

 MAHs in Europe must ensure that all personnel involved in the performance of pharmacovigilance activities receive initial and continued training.
 Training plans and records must be maintained for documenting and developing the competencies of personnel.
-Our team of experts can provide pharmacovigilance training face-to-face or via webex, thus ensuring you have the fundamental skills to do your job and avoid audit findings.
+Our team of experts can provide PV training face-to-face or via webex, thus ensuring you have the fundamental skills to do your job and avoid audit findings.

 Routine literature reviews including local medical publications